networksdb/python/README.md

 185.199.108.15 ('canyourecognize.ga', 'djuric.se', 'glenberis.co.uk', 'hectormanrique.com', 'trustkaro.com')
 185.199.108.22 ('jidanlee.com',)
 ```
-Note: This API endpoint is not available to the free plan.
+*Note: Mass reverse DNS is not available to free API keys.*

 ### Find all domains hosted by a company
 It's pretty easy to iterate through the company's networks and request the list of domain names for each network: